jitsi/lib-jitsi-meet/doc/API.md

         - `siteID` - (optional) Used for statistics to identify the site where the user is coming from, if tenants are supported it will contain a unique identifier for that tenant.
 If not provided, the value will be infered from confID
         - `statisticsId` - The id to be used as stats instead of default callStatsUsername.
         - `statisticsDisplayName` - The display name to be used for stats, used for callstats.
+        - `focusUserJid` - The real JID of focus participant - can be overridden here
+        - `enableNoAudioDetection`
+        - `enableNoisyMicDetection`
+        - `enableRemb`
+        - `enableTcc`
+        - `useRoomAsSharedDocumentName`
+        - `channelLastN`
+        - `startBitrate`
+        - `stereo`
+        - `forceJVB121Ratio` - "Math.random() < forceJVB121Ratio" will determine whether a 2 people conference should be moved to the JVB instead of P2P.
+The decision is made on the responder side, after ICE succeeds on the P2P connection.
+        - `hiddenDomain`
+        - `startAudioMuted`
+        - `startVideoMuted`
+        - `enableLayerSuspension` - if set to 'true', we will cap the video send bitrate when we are told we have not been selected by any endpoints (and therefore the non-thumbnail streams are not in use).
+        - `deploymentInfo`
+            - `shard`
+            - `userRegion`
+        - `p2p` - Peer to peer related options
+            - `enabled` - enables or disable peer-to-peer connection, if disabled all media will be routed through the Jitsi Videobridge.
+            - `stunServers` - list of STUN servers e.g. `{ urls: 'stun:meet-jit-si-turnrelay.jitsi.net:443' }`
+            - `backToP2PDelay` - a delay given in seconds, before the conference switches back to P2P, after the 3rd participant has left the room.
+            - `disabledCodec` - the mime type of the code that should not be negotiated on the peerconnection.
+            - `preferredCodec` the mime type of the codec that needs to be made the preferred codec for the connection.
+            - `disableH264` - __DEPRECATED__.
+Use `disabledCodec` instead.
+            - `preferH264` - __DEPRECATED__.
+Use `preferredCodec` instead.
+        - `rttMonitor`
+            - `enabled`
+            - `initialDelay`
+            - `getStatsInterval`
+            - `analyticsInterval`
+            - `stunServers`
+        - `e2eping`
+            - `pingInterval`
+        - `abTesting` - A/B testing related options
+            - `enableSuspendVideoTest`
+        - `testing`
+            - `capScreenshareBitrate`
+            - `p2pTestMode`
+            - `octo`
+                - `probability`

         **NOTE: if 4 and 5 are set the library is going to send events to callstats.
 Otherwise the callstats integration will be disabled.**